mayur-driod/E-Commerce-Application/README.md

 ## Milestone 11 and 12

 In this milestone we bridged the gap between the frontend and the backend of the productform by connecting it to mongoDB.
 In the first milestone we made changes to products.js to use the get router to find the data in mongo db and pass it forward to home.jsx where it would then be displayed to show the products that are present on the database.
 In milestone 2 we were supposed to use nodemailer but it was not done as our mentor said it was unneccesary.
 Then we made changes to the post router to make the form functional and make it upload new products to the database.

+## Milestone 13
+In this milestone we made the endpoint for updation.
+We use the put request to carry it out.